AI SEO strategies learned from the PlushBeds case study

 - Hypothetical Queries: "What kind of mattress do astronauts use?"

-In the generative search era, E-E-A-T is no longer just about establishing credibility with the Google algorithm, it’s about establishing trust with the LLM.
+In the generative search era, E-E-A-T is about establishing trust with the LLM.

 An LLM is trained on vast datasets but is programmed to prioritize citation from sources known for their expertise (Expertise), direct experience (Experience), public reputation (Authoritativeness), and safety/security (Trustworthiness).
 PlushBeds, a direct-to-consumer brand, would have had to highlight: